anoop3495/STL/README.md

 # C++

-The thought behind of this repository is try some C++ concepts which are used on regular basis in Automotive Embedded function development, Design patterns and SOLID principles of coding.
+The thought behind of this repository is try some C++ concepts which are used on regular basis in Automotive Embedded function development, Design patterns, google unit tests and SOLID principles of coding.

 In order to fullfil this purpose there are three sub directories